alexle/alexle.github.com/posts/technical-debt-developers.markdown

 People become hesitant to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
 Fixes can even introduce more bugs.

-The clincher is when adding new features or upgrading to next-gen hardware become *risky*.
+The clincher is when adding new features or upgrading to next-gen hardware become **risky**.
 This leads to developers touching things as little as possible, saying to themselves that "the next person will make this right".
 Clearly, this is not a good culture to cultivate.

-##Skills Stop Improving##
+##5.
+Skills Stop Improving##

 Technical debt slows down progress and innovation in your software.
 This also applies directly to your developers.
 More time spent on working through debt means less time improving skills or learning new technology.